pxsocs/maxi_manifesto/MAXI_MANIFESTO.md

 > -- <cite>[Hal Finney, 1992, Cypherpunks Mailing List](https://cryptoanarchy.wiki/people/hal-finney)</cite>

-Bitcoin Maximalists advocate that Bitcoin is and always will be the only true digital asset.
+Bitcoin is and always will be the only true digital asset.
 All other assets are inferior distractions; most are scams that eventually will fade away.
 This conclusion is based on observation and experience coming from some fundamental principals.

 ### Never Trust.
 Always Verify.